 2. Conduct regular checks of work rights for each temporary visa holder, using the Department of Immigration and Border Patrol’s Visa Entitlement Verification Online System.

 “A good rule of thumb is to refresh these records every three months for the duration of employment,” Thapa said.

 3. Monitor the tasks and duties performed by sponsored temporary visa holders to ensure they are consistent with the occupation for which the visa holder was granted their visa.

-4. Ensure that procedures and training provided to relevant persons to maintain compliance with immigration law
+4. Ensure that procedures and training provided to relevant persons to maintain compliance with immigration laws are documented.

 5. Keep documentation related to the verification of individual workers.

 6. Regularly review your employment contracts to ensure they comply with current immigration law and policy, and contain appropriate provisions.